 Eve: He says he wants me to call Kaplan and arrange a meeting.

 Leonard: What are you talking about?
 He is Kaplan.

 Leonard: I guess he is on to you.
 After all, a spy like Kaplan, who has been following Vandamm for months, would know that you are Vandamm’s mistress.

 Leonard: Tell Kaplan you talked to Kaplan, and that Kaplan wants to meet him to meet him in the middle of an open prairie.
 I know that doesn’t make sense, but do it anyway.

-Not only does that not make sense, but if Roger really were a spy named Kaplan, he would not want to meet anyone.
+It has been said that there are easier ways to kill someone than getting him out into the middle of an open prairie so that he can be shot with a sub-machine gun from a crop-dusting plane flying overhead.
+But what really does not make is the idea that that a spy like Kaplan would want to meet anyone.
 And if he did want to meet someone, he would not agree to meet him alone and in the middle of nowhere.
 Only if Roger is who he says he is would he believe that Eve talked to Kaplan and that Kaplan wants to meet him.
 In other words, when Roger gets off the bus at Prairie Stop, the spies should realize at that point that he really is Roger Thornhill, because the real Kaplan would not have done that.